gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 #### Same-Site Cookies Attribute

 This cookie attribute is targeted to prevent CSRF attacks.
-If you need to create a cookie in your application, make sure to protect them by this attribute, that could be of `Strict` or `Lax` type:
+If you need to create a cookie in your application, make sure to protect them by using this attribute, that could be of `Strict` or `Lax` type:

 `Set-Cookie: example=1; SameSite=Strict`

-It allows the server to make sure that the cookies are not being sent by a **cross-site** domain request.
+Using the `SameSite` attribute allows the server to make sure that the cookies are not being sent by a **cross-site** domain request.
 Check out [MDN Docs](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/Headers/Set-Cookie) for more information on configuring a cookie.
 You will also want to note current browser support which is available on the [Can I Use page](https://caniuse.com/#feat=same-site-cookie-attribute).

 Quoting [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#samesite-cookie-attribute):